 OU Campus includes preconfigured code called snippets and assets that can be inserted into your web pages for customization.
-It eliminates the requirement of programming knowledge.
+It reduces the requirement for programming knowledge.

 Add and edit rows and columns, forms, images, calendar, newsfeed, social media, etc. These are content management tools that are easy to use.